 Packet Continuum simplifies your workflow by integrating endpoint behavior and network signature visibility and DPI with a simple pivot to the sessionized network data, enriched metadata and file recovery.
 Mitigate the nearly 2/3 of breaches per incident that are easy to catch, like administrative issues, by implementing effective, basic cyber practice policies by tracking user agent signature characteristics, email and file exfiltration.

-The Packet Continuum user interface (and programmatic REST/API) integrates Policy Management, Case Management, Forensic Investigation, and Open Data Access.
+The Packet Continuum user interface (and programmatic REST/API) integrates Policy Management, Threat Hunting / Log Management, Forensic Investigation, and Open Data Access.

-An integrated Case Manager gives visibility to analysts about critical events, and allows quick drill-down to full session logs and full PCAP file content.
+An integrated Threat Hunting / Log Investigator gives visibility to analysts about critical events, and allows quick drill-down to full session logs and full PCAP file content.
 Real-time IoC Policy Management comes with pre-packaged ruleset libraries, and allows SOC teams to design and upload their own rule sets, including

 - IDS rulesets